 Aug 31, 2017

 Since anyone can self-publish just about anything, there is some excruciating stuff out there.
 If you’re not going to clutter the field with rubbish, make sure your self-published book is well written, well designed and above all, absorbing and fun to read.

-- But first-time authors sometimes start out with only a vague idea of what’s involved in publishing of any kind, so if you are one of them – read on.
+But first-time authors sometimes start out with only a vague idea of what’s involved in publishing of any kind, so if you are one of them – read on.

-- There are steps that precede even all this, and you – the author – are in charge of most of them.
+There are steps that precede even all this, and you – the author – are in charge of most of them.

-- First, you need to make 100% sure that the manuscript reads as you want it to and that you have copyright in all media.
+First, you need to make 100% sure that the typescript reads as you want it to and that you have copyright in all media.
 Assuming that you and the ghostwriter started out with a watertight contract which set out how you (or both of you in set proportions) have copyright in the result, you’re good to go.

-- Then there’s editing.
-The manuscript is fine – isn’t it?
+Then there’s editing.
+The typescript is fine – isn’t it?
 There’s always a chance that both you and your writer have missed typos or repetitions.
-Or that there’s a structural problem which makes the whole manuscript less of a page-turner than it should be.
+Or that there’s a structural problem which makes the whole typescript less of a page-turner than it should be.
 At the very least, a final read-through by a member of the Society for Editors and Proofreaders is a good idea.
 (Yes, I am also capable of editing – but if I’ve written your book I shouldn’t be the one who edits it.)

 You can sit passively by, or you can take action: self-publish.
 I unhesitatingly declare that the whole self-publishing process, from manuscript onwards to bookshelf, is best done by experts if you can afford them.
 A good summary of what to expect – and where to find help – can be found at Clays Publishing.

 It’s all too much.
 You are on your own in a dark wood.
 Not so!
 Others have pursued this lonely path, Murgatroyd.
 Join Alli – the Alliance of Independent Authors – where you will find help and advice.